mattheww/gomill/gomill_docs/competitions.rst

 direct indication of which messages came from which player (the log entries for games starting and completing may help).

-If the competition setting :setting:`stderr_to_log` is False, the engines' standard error streams are left unchanged from the ringmaster's.
+If the competition setting :setting:`stderr_to_log` is False, the players' standard error streams are left unchanged from the ringmaster's.
 This is only useful in :ref:`quiet mode <quiet mode>`, or if you redirect the ringmaster's standard error.